 - Your child should rinse their mouth out thoroughly with water or clean their teeth.

 Your doctor or asthma nurse will show you how to use the twisthaler.
 If you are not sure whether you are using the twisthaler properly, or need help, contact your asthma nurse or pharmacist, who will be able to show you or check what you are doing.

 An instruction leaflet will also be provided with the twisthaler.
 Follow the instructions that come with your twisthaler for how to get it ready.
 If you are not sure how to do this, ask your pharmacist or nurse to show you.

 Mometasone needs to be given regularly to prevent asthma and wheeze.
 It will start to work within 24 hours, but it may take a few weeks to reduce the inflammation.
 Your child may continue to have attacks during this time, but they should start to happen less often.
 Continue to give the medicine as told by your doctor or nurse, even if your child does not have any wheeze or symptoms of asthma.

 If your child’s asthma does not seem to be getting any better, and they still need to use their reliever medicine often, contact your doctor or asthma nurse.

 What if my child is sick (vomits)?

-If your child is sick after having a dose of mometasone furoate, you do not need to give them another dose, as the inhaled medicine will still work.
+If your child is sick at any time, you do not need to give them another dose, as the inhaled medicine will still work.

 What if I forget to give it?